 Alternatively, on-premise CRM software is installed on your own servers and controlled and maintained in-house.

 Our survey results revealed a definite preference for the cloud delivery model at 99% of respondents.
-However, 43% those were also willing to consider the on-premise model.
+However, 43% of those were also willing to consider the on-premise model.
 Only one company expressed exclusive interest for on-premise delivery (refer to Figure 9).

-- SMBs, on the whole, are more likely to choose the cloud delivery model; the more obvious reasons being lower cost and greater flexibility
+- SMBs, on the whole, are more likely to choose the cloud delivery model, the more obvious reasons being lower cost and greater flexibility.

-- The percentage of SMBs considering both options (cloud and on-premise) is 20%, but 80% want cloud only
+- The percentage of SMBs considering both options (cloud and on-premise) is 20%, but 80% want cloud only.

 Selecting a CRM Vendor in a Crowded and Competitive Marketplace

-If the software selection process in a thorough and meaningful manner, the vendor selection should be relatively straightforward.
-In fact, a company’s business priorities drive the functions required and that should streamline the list of possible vendors.
-By adding budget considerations; level of training required and offered for employees; and software delivery models, the number of vendors remaining should be manageable.
+If you’ve tackled the software selection process in a thorough and meaningful manner, the vendor selection should be relatively straightforward.
+In fact, your business priorities drive the functions required, and that should streamline the list of possible vendors.
+By adding budget considerations, level of training required and offered for employees, and software delivery models, the number of vendors remaining should be manageable.

 Let’s begin this analysis by looking at the one vendor that stands out above the crowd of vendors, according to our survey group: Salesforce.

-They came out in front as the vendor with the highest number of company mentions, at 26%, the highest number of companies seriously considering this software and the highest number of companies using it, at 8%.
+They came out in front as the vendor with the highest number of company mentions, at 26%; the highest number of companies seriously considering this software; and the highest number of companies using it, at 8%.
 This may not be a surprising finding, but it reinforces the market view and expectation of Salesforce.

 - They created a platform for the development not only of apps, but for entire software solutions that were distinct and complex.
-In fact, many point solutions for CRM are built on this platform, adding true value to the CRM market in general
+In fact, many point solutions for CRM are built on this platform, adding true value to the CRM market in general.

-- They acquired and integrated products like Jigsaw and Radian6 for social media monitoring at a time (2010 and 2011) when most CRM vendors didn’t have this option
+- They acquired and integrated products like Jigsaw and Radian6 for social media monitoring at a time (2010 and 2011) when most CRM vendors didn’t have this option.

-- They expanded their offering to cover areas like sales performance and eCommerce, usually not delivered by other CRM vendors
+- They expanded their offering to cover areas like sales performance and e-commerce, usually not delivered by other CRM vendors.

 SAP and Oracle are the primary competitors to Microsoft CRM in the medium and large company category, and both of these findings are confirmed by our survey results.

 Zoho’s web-based CRM is designed to offer a low cost and quick CRM software solution, including providing a free trial model and starting solution.
-Zoho also covers a wide product scope of complimentary services due to its integration with over 20 other Zoho applications.
+Zoho also covers a wide product scope of complementary services due to its integration with over 20 other Zoho applications.

 The number of respondents in the ‘other’ category is quite high, at 21% of total respondents.
 This category’s market share is larger than that of Microsoft.
-On reflection however, this number is possibly another indication of the market’s abundant number of products and its turn towards consumer-friendly models (detailed in Figure 13).
+On reflection, however, this number is possibly another indication of the market’s abundant number of products and its turn towards consumer-friendly models (detailed in Figure 13).

 Timeframe Put in Place by Companies for the Selection Process

 But the responses we received in our survey, for the most part, do not follow this formula.
 The most important consideration, according to our survey, appears to be speed with highly unrealistic expectations of what can be accomplished in a very short time period.

-While CRM software is less complicated than most other business software (for example ERP), an appropriate amount of time should be allotted to the task.
+While CRM software is less complicated than most other business software (for example, ERP), you should allot an appropriate amount of time to the task.
 Cutting corners in this stage of the process may result in a substandard product at a greater cost.
 Trying to shortcut this process is ultimately counterproductive.

 An investment in the time and resources needed to make a sound and fruitful software selection makes good business sense.
 While the average lifespan of a CRM product may be less than other software investments, purchasing an efficient system that enhances business productivity is worthwhile.

 Many factors can jeopardize the selection process, and we’ve discussed the most prominent ones.
 Supported by our survey results, we found that the overwhelming propensity was to focus on completing the task as quickly as possible without much thought for the outcome.